-We then describe the solution emphasizing the implications of flow mobility support on hand-held devices.
-Two different configurations (single logical IP interface and multiple IP interfaces) have been presented and validated.
-The tests show that flow mobility in PMIPv6 based networks is feasible for TCP based data traffic.
+We then proceed describing the solution emphasizing the implications of flow mobility support on hand-held devices.
+Two different configurations (single logical IP interface and multiple IP interfaces) have been presented and evaluated from a performance point of view.
+The tests show that flow mobility in PMIPv6 based networks is achievable for TCP based data traffic while maintaining the desired level of Quality of Experience.
 It is worth noticing that the testbed setup features a real 3G in-house network compounded by WLAN coverage, and that experiments have been conducted with commercially available tools (e.g., 3G USB dongle).
 The implementation work is documented in an annex witnessing the effort in combining standard PMIPv6 routing with enhanced procedures for flow management.
 The reader should be comfortable in reproducing a similar setup if required.

-&lt;sup>12 The term virtual interface refers to a particular implementation of the logical interface concept.
+12 The term virtual interface refers to a particular implementation of the logical interface concept.

 To the best of authors knowledge this is one of the first and most complete studies on flow mobility support for the PMIPv6 protocol.
 The paper combines an extensive implementation effort with an up to date review of current standardization activities.
-The next steps include promoting these ideas [30] at the NETEXT IETF working group while evolving the platform as the standard itself will evolve.
+The next steps include promoting these ideas at the NETEXT IETF working group while evolving the platform as the standard itself will evolve.